seg4lt/jai-c-compiler/README.md

-# writing-c-compiler implementation in Zig and Jai
+# C Compiler in Jai

-Simple implementation of c-compiler using Zig and Jai.
-Currently only Jai
+Simple implementation of c-compiler using Jai

-# TODO (jai)
+# TODO
 - [ ] Better reporting - error reporting as separate concern
 - [ ] SETCC needs only 1 byte, but today we are using 4 bytes.
 Need to fix this
 - [ ] Parse typedef - Read more on context sentitive grammer.